4ndrelim/4ndrelim.github.io/content/blog/krabi/index.md

 _Fun memories._

 ## Climbs
 We are a huge gang, so we had no choice but to split ourselves.
-Overcrowding one crag is disrespectful to the locals and clustering would also probably form a breeding ground for conflict.
-I entrusted Wen Wu and Timothy to bring the other half elsewhere.
+Overcrowding one crag is disrespectful to the locals and clustering creates fertile ground for conflict.
+Tahnkfully, I had Wen Wu and Timothy to bring the other half elsewhere.
 We rotated sites by the day.
 Here's my gang at Northwall.

 <figure style="margin: 0 auto; text-align: center; max-width: 80%;">
   <img src="climb_party_1.jpg" alt="Climb party 1 at Northwall" style="width: 100%;"/>